Attraction 3 / 35

 Dedication

-The monument was finally dedicated on February 21, 1885.
-It opened to the public more than 3 years later, in October 1888.
+The monument was finally dedicated on February 21, 1885, thirty-seven years after construction started.
+It opened to the public more than three years later, in October 1888.

 Observatory

-The Washington Monument is located at the National Mall.
+The Washington Monument is located on the National Mall.
 It is surrounded by flagpoles, with each flag representing one state.
-From the observatory, you have a fantastic view over all of Washington.
+The monument is open to the public; an elevator brings you to the observatory at the top of the obelisk, from where you have a magnificent view over all of Washington.
 Admission is free, but you have to reserve a ticket.